hannahramadan/sustainableseafood/readme.md

 #### MVP

 - Users can create an account and login
+- display fish name, image, sustainability status
+- Users can save fish to their favorites
 - Users can search by fish name and region
 --- autocomplete dropdown
 ----- ask to select region as searchable
-- Users can save fish to their favorites
-- display fish name, image, sustainability status

 #### 2.0

 - Users can see nearby farmer's markets that sell fish
+- React: shuffle cards, change forms. make a separate page for react to play with
 --- sort by most popular, what cool data can we pull, trends page
 -----map bubbles
 - Pretty and interactive UI